Chat with us, powered by LiveChat ;

 2. Tax Home Test

 Your tax home is the general area of your primary place of business, employment, or post of duty, regardless of where you maintain your family home.
 This test verifies that your main economic activity is centered in Puerto Rico.
+Establish employment or register a company in Puerto Rico to meet the requirement.

 Practical Tips: